pbberlin/tools/os/fsi/readme.md

 All filesystems need to maintain compatibility to relative paths of osfs; that is to current working directory prefixing.
 Therefore all filesystems must support "." for current working dir.
-Currently - in memfs and aefs - working dir always refers to fs.RootDir().
+Currently - in memfs and dsfs - working dir always refers to fs.RootDir().

-memfs and aefs interpret / or nothing as starting with root.
+memfs and dsfs interpret / or nothing as starting with root.

-To access files directly under root, memfs and aefs must use ./filename
+To access files directly under root, memfs and dsfs must use ./filename

 The filesystem types are no longer exported.
 To access implementation specific functionality, use